Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 This operator has regular self-OPE since the double pole of the $\d X^0$-$\d X^0$ OPE cancels that of $\widehat{V}_\mathrm{bare}\text{-}\widehat{V}_\mathrm{bare}$.
 The cross terms do not create singularity since $\widehat{V}_\mathrm{bare}$ is independent of the $X^0$ BCFT.
 If we are lucky, higher order products of $V$ will also be finite.
 This occurs for the Wilson line deformation, the deformation representing transverse displacement of the D-brane, and the cosine tachyon deformation \cite{Ludwig}.
 The modified marginal operator gives an expectation value to the field of $\widehat{V}_\mathrm{bare}$ in addition to turning on a timelike gauge potential $A_0$.
 However, in physical situations the timelike direction on the D-brane worldvolume is noncompact, and the timelike gauge potential does not produce a physical deformation of the BCFT.
-Still there are deformations which cannot easily be expressed in terms of marginal operators with regular OPE.
+This idea will play a very important role in the solution of subsection \ref{subsec:KOS}.
+Still there are deformations which cannot be easily implemented using marginal operators with regular OPE.
 An important example is the hyperbolic cosine rolling tachyon deformation \cite{SenRolling}.

 Assuming that collisions of $V$ cause no problems, we may construct higher order corrections to the solution.
 We simply quote the result:

 We can sum over $n$ to find the full solution